parse-community/parse-cli/README.md

-  default     Sets or gets the default Parse app deploy      Deploys a Parse app develop     Monitors for changes to code and deploys, also tails parse logs functions   List Cloud Code functions and function webhooks generate    Generates a sample express app in the current project directory jssdk       Sets the Parse JavaScript SDK version to use in Cloud Code list        Lists Parse apps associated with current Parse account logs        Prints out recent log messages new         Creates a new Parse app and adds Cloud Code to an existing Parse app releases    Gets the releases for a Parse app rollback    Rolls back the version for the given app symbols     Uploads symbol files triggers    Lists Cloud Code triggers and trigger webhooks update      Updates this tool to the latest version version     Gets the Command Line Tools version help        Help about any command
+  default     Sets or gets the default Parse app deploy      Deploys a Parse app develop     Monitors for changes to code and deploys, also tails parse logs download    Downloads the Cloud Code project functions   List Cloud Code functions and function webhooks generate    Generates a sample express app in the current project directory jssdk       Sets the Parse JavaScript SDK version to use in Cloud Code list        Lists properties of the given Parse app and Parse apps associated with given project logs        Prints out recent log messages migrate     Migrate project config format to the preferred format new         Adds Cloud Code to an existing Parse app, can also create a new Parse app releases    Gets the releases for a Parse app rollback    Rolls back the version for the given app symbols     Uploads symbol files triggers    List Cloud Code triggers and trigger webhooks update      Updates this tool to the latest version version     Gets the Command Line Tools version help        Help about any command